Suyash-Lal/RockLobsterGames_Internship/README.md

 Understand how Scriptable objects work <br>
 Reference Video - https://www.youtube.com/watch?v=raQ3iHhE_Kk

-How to approach a game:
+How to approach a game using scriptable objects:

 - Modular
     - Systems are not directly dependant on each other, example: inventory systems would want to communicate with other systems but we should not hard code/ hard reference the 2 systems, this will cause it to be less flexible to create other new things.